MikoInSpace/Personal-Diary/README.md

 Delete unwanted diary entries.
 Usage
 The diary system is a command-line application.
 Users interact with it using simple commands to perform various actions.
+It makes a new directory called "entries" in the same location as the script and saves entries as text files in it with the diary title and current date.

 ## Prerequisites
 Python 3.x installed on your system.